Release notes

 A native abort capability for servicing operations might be planned for a future release.

 • There is a known issue with the ability to configure the maximum throughput of gp3 storage volumes in an AWS cluster.
 This feature does not work with control plane machine sets.
-There is no workaround for this issue, but it is planned to be fixed in a later release.
+There is no workaround for this issue, but it is fixed in 4.21.1.
 (OCPBUGS-74478)

 • When installing a private cluster on Google Cloud behind a proxy with user-provisioned DNS, you might encounter installation errors indicating the bootstrap failed to complete or the cluster initialization failed.
 In both cases, the installation can succeed, resulting in a healthy cluster.
 As a workaround, install the private cluster on a bastion host that is within the same virtual private cloud (VPC) as the cluster to be deployed.
 (OCPBUGS-54901)